erizov/Professor/semester_7/lecture_44_quantum_computing/grover_algorithm/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Grover AlgApproach.
-How would you test your Grover Algorithm deployment?
+How would you test your Grover AlTechniqueeployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algotechnique# Algorithm Visualization